 An increasing population generally increases the rate of pollution emissions as infrastructure expands to accommodate the rising population.
 Vehicle emissions, for example, will increase with the number of vehicle miles traveled.
 This increase may overcome the pollution reductions mandated by federal vehicle emissions standards.

 Concentrations build up over a period of days when high stability in the valley atmosphere (an inversion is one type of high stability event) decouples the valley from the generally stronger winds aloft.
 Pollution and reactants released in the valley then fail to mix vertically out of the valley and are trapped in the stable air between the Wasatch and Oquirrh Mountains.
 Chemical and photochemical processes build up secondary PM2.5 particulates during this time.
 There appears to be a certain stability that has to be attained for the valley to become decoupled.
 It is typical in these events for PM2.5 concentrations to attain higher and higher values from day to day, unless the high stability period is interrupted by passing low-pressure weather systems.
-A recently completed National Science Foundation-funded research program in the Salt Lake Valley has provided new information on the influences of different weather events on our cold-air pool.
+A National Science Foundation-funded research program in the Salt Lake Valley provided new information on the influences of different weather events on our cold-air pool.
 A summary article giving an overview of the project is available here, the project website can be found here and a research article investigating the history of particulate measurements in the Salt Lake Valley and the relationship between particulate concentrations and meteorology can be found here.

 The Wasatch Mountains east of the valley, the Oquirrh Mountains to the west, and the Traverse Mountain to the south form a basin-like topography that traps cold air and shields the valley from the generally stronger winds aloft.
 The valley is open to the Great Salt Lake to the northwest.
 Weak nighttime down-valley drainage flows often carry polluted air over the lake.
 Here, it is sometimes stored overnight and then carried back into the valley as a lake breeze the following day.